-The declaration of independence was read by Major Elliot at Charleston, on the 5th Aug., 1776, to the people young and old and of both sexes assembled around liberty pole, with all the military of the city and vicinity, flags flying and drums beating.
-Among the flags were without doubt these standards presented by his wife.
-They were captured when Charleston surrendered, May 12, 1780, and were among the British trophies preserved in the Tower of London.
+The declaration of independence was read by Major Elliot at Charleston, on the 5th Aug.
+1776, to the people young and old and of both sexes assembled around liberty pole, with all the military of the city and vicinity, flags flying and drums beating.
+Among the flags were, without doubt, these standards presented by his wife.
+They were captured when Charleston surrendered, May 12, 1780, and was among the British trophies preserved in the Tower of London.

 The general congress, having previously appointed a committee to prepare a plan, on the 13th of Oct., 1775, after some debate;